r09491/solar_checker/README.md

-# Solar Checker -  Python Library
+# Solar Checker -  Python Libraries

 ## Overview

-The Solar Checker Python library provides APIs for the APsystems EZ1 microinverter, Tasmota smartmeter, a poor Tuya library for smartplugs, and a poor Anker library for the Solix solarbank.
-Based on these four APIs there are scripts to record their latest power data which in turn can be used for plots to visualise them.
+The Solar Checker repository provides APIs for the APsystems EZ1 microinverter, Tasmota smartmeter, Tuya smartplug, Anker Solix solarbank, Ecoflow Dealt Max powerstation, and Brightsky weather server.
+Based on these APIs there are scripts to record their latest power data which in turn can be used for plots, grid zeroise and forecast outputs on consoles and web browsers.

-After some time a HTTP server was created to visualize the recorded data.
-It facilitates the process to monitor my solar power station and to assess if it will pay off at a point of time.
+Initially the main motiviation was to assess if my PV system will pay off at a point of time not trusting the sellers' claims.

-Again after some time the Anker API was extended for setting the home load power with the intention to minimize the output delivered from the solarbank to the power grid.
+Later the Anker API was extended for setting the home load power to minimize the output from the Anker solarbank to the power grid.
+Finally rule and KI based forecast functions were added.

 The following is the output of a log day on the HTTP server.
-It shows the components with the minutely power flow.
-There is an extreme high power import from the grid since my wife switched the dryer on.
-Very low sun power since the sun is almost set!
-Battery not charged!
+It shows the components with the power flow in minutes.
+There is an extreme high power import from the grid since the dryer is switched on, very low sun power since the sun is almost set, battery not charged!

 ![alt text](images/solar_checker_logday.png)

-For each month and year an overview can be calculated showing the power imported from the grid in blue and the solar power produced in grey.
-Positive grey values are consumed in the home, negative grey values are donated to the power grid.
+For each month and year an overview can be calculated showing the power imported from the grid in blue and the inverter output in cyan.
+Positive cyan values are consumed in the home, negative cyan values are donated to the power grid.

 ![alt text](images/solar_checker_logmonth.png)

-In July I was on vacation in the period with small blue bars.
-On the days without blue my smartmeter was not working.
 My solar system produced 101.8 kWh.
 67% were directly used which resulted in an saving of 24.98€.
 Nevertheless I still have to pay 13.85€ to my supplier and he gets energy worth 12.57€ as a present.

 ---